Sunday (2008 film)

 Sunday is a 2008 Indian Hindi-language mystery comedy film directed by Rohit Shetty.
-The film stars Ajay Devgan, Ayesha Takia, Arshad Warsi and Irrfan Khan in lead roles.
+The film stars Ajay Devgan, Ayesha Takia, Arshad Warsi and Irrfan Khan.
 It is a remake of the 2005 Telugu film Anukokunda Oka Roju.

-Sunday released on 25 January 2008, and received mixed response from critics.
-It also managed to do average business at the box office worldwide.

 Plot

-The story takes place in the city of Delhi.
-The film begins when a girl is murdered by an unseen killer.
-It is learnt that the killer was her fiance & had acquired evidence about her infidelity.
-Then, the story shifts to life of Sehar (Ayesha Takia), a voiceover artist.
-Sehar, who lives alone in a flat, has a friend named Ritu (Anjana Sukhani), who is a fashion designer.
+In the city of Delhi, a girl is murdered by an unseen killer.
+It is learnt that the killer was her fiance and had acquired evidence about her infidelity.
+Then, the story shifts to the life of Sehar, a voiceover artist.
+Sehar, who lives alone in a flat, has a friend named Ritu, who is a fashion designer.
 Sehar has a rare disorder - her memory blanks out, leaving her clueless about events that took place in a certain time period.
 Hence, she rarely socialises.
 But Ritu forcefully takes her to a nightclub.

-Sehar had previously met ACP Rajveer Randhawa (Ajay Devgn), a corrupt cop.
+Sehar had previously met Assistant Commissioner of Police Rajveer Randhawa, a corrupt cop.
 Unknown to both, their mothers are old friends and want them to get married.
 Sehar has rejected Rajveer after knowing his truth, but he is smitten.
-Here, Sehar wakes up in her flat and apparently nothing wrong has happened.
+Here, Sehar wakes up in her flat, and apparently nothing wrong has happened.
 But she soon learns that she has missed one whole day.
-Also, she is being followed by a stranger (Murli Sharma).
-She runs into two characters, Ballu (Arshad Warsi), a taxi driver asking her a trip fare about which she knows nothing & Kumar (Irrfan Khan), a wannabe actor, who mistakes her for a ghost.
+Also, she is being followed by a stranger.
+She runs into two characters, Ballu, a taxi driver asking her a trip fare about which she knows nothing, and Kumar, a wannabe actor who mistakes her for a ghost.

-But the plot thickens when Sehar hears some suspicious messages on her answering machine, making her realise that something sinister has happened during the missing Sunday, the day she recalls nothing about.
+The plot thickens when Sehar hears some suspicious messages on her answering machine, making her realise that something sinister has happened during the missing Sunday, the day she recalls nothing about.
 Rajveer comes to rescue, but he comes to the same conclusion as hers.
-Tests show that Sehar was roofied - most probably in the night club, causing the whole problem.
+Tests show that Sehar was roofied - most probably in the nightclub, causing the whole problem.
 Ballu & Kumar turn out to be red herrings.